First Ask Yourself This Question: Am I Funny?

 But if the answer is no, then don’t lead with a joke, and don’t try to be funny.
 There is no better way to stop the momentum of a presentation than to tell a joke that doesn’t get any laughs.

 The problem, of course, is that every person thinks he or she is funny.
 How many people have ever said “no, I really don’t have a good sense of humor”?
 It reminds me of writer Dave Barry’s line that “the one thing that unites all human beings, regardless of age, gender, religion, economic status, or ethnic background, is that, deep down inside, we all believe that we are above-average drivers.”

-Just as some of us are below-average drivers, not all of us are actually funny.
-In fact, very few of us are funny.
-(On the very serious subject of what makes people funny, I recommend Jerry Seinfeld’s web series Comedians in Cars Getting Coffee.)
+Just as some of us are below-average drivers, not all of us are funny.
+In fact, very few of us are really funny.

 So how do you know if you’re actually funny?
 Try this experiment.
 The next time you tell a joke in front of a group, observe the reaction carefully.
 (For more accurate results, your sample audience should not be drinking.)
 If there is laughter, is it the “polite laughter” that you get from a courteous audience when they know that someone just said something that was supposed to be funny?
 Or is it real laughter, the kind that comes more from the gut than from the head?
 The proof is in the pudding, and the difference is pretty obvious.

 Chances are, you are not all that funny.
 If your ambition is to be a standup comedian, then this could lead to a major existential crisis.
 But if you are in some other profession, it’s ok, because once you figure out that you are not as funny as you thought you were, it takes some of the pressure off.
 Rather than trying to come up with something funny to kick off your next presentation, now you can focus on something else.
 For example, how about starting off with a somewhat provocative question to the audience that invites a show of hands?